March 1-3, 2019

 - BSA Health and Medical form for every participant.
 A paper copy of the BSA Health and Medical Record (Parts A&B) for every participant (Scouts and adults) is required to be turned in at registration.
 You can bring your alphabetized notebook which will be returned on Sunday morning.

 - Troop roster will need to be turned in at check-in.

 - Patrol roster will need to be turned in at the Friday night leader's meeting.

 After check-in, campsite assignments will be given and a staff guide will lead the troop to the assigned campsite.

-There will be a mandatory meeting for Scoutmasters and senior patrol leaders at 10:00 PM.
-Following that meeting, the senior patrol leader must submit a roster for each patrol that will compete in camporee events.
+There will be a mandatory meeting for Scoutmasters and senior patrol leaders at 10:00 pm on Friday evening.
+Following that meeting, the senior patrol leader must submit a roster for each patrol that will compete in the events.

 Dutch Oven Cook-Off